PandaDB: Understanding Unstructured Data in Graph Database: Data storage and indexing

-\textit{Properties} are stored as a double-linked list of property records, each holding a key and value and pointing to the next property.
-For example, \textit{propBlock} is used to store the content of the property in binary format.
-Originally, users store the unstructured data in the block \textit{propBlock} as a byte-array.
-However, this way can not support streaming data reading and writing.
-Then the related IO performance degrades significantly when storing unstructured objects here.
 In this work, we modify the format of \textit{property} and introduce the binary large object (BLOB) as a new datatype to store the unstructured data.
-From the bottom of Figure~\ref{fig:storage}, the metadata(i.e., length, mime type, and id) of BLOB are stored in the last 28.5 bytes.
+From the bottom of Figure~\ref{fig:storage}, the metadata (i.e., length, MIME type, and id) of BLOB are stored in the last 28.5 bytes.
 For those BLOBs under 10kB, the binary content is stored in another file, like a long string and array storage.
-For those over 10kB, storing it into a native file will influence the performance, because the BLOBs will be fully loaded into the memory.
-Besides, when there are too many BLOBs stored in native files, the meta data would take much space.
+For those over 10kB, storing it into a native file will influence the performance because the BLOBs will be fully loaded into the memory.
 So we adopt HBase to maintain the BLOBs.

 Overall, PandaDB stores unstructured data in the following ways: (1) Treat the unstructured property as a BLOB.
 (2) Store the metadata and literal content of the BLOB, respectively.
-(3) The metadata(including length, mime type, the id of BLOB) are kept in the property store file, as shown in Figure \ref{fig:storage}.
+(3) The metadata (including length, MIME type, and the id of BLOB) are kept in the property store file, as shown in Figure \ref{fig:storage}.
 (4) For those BLOB whose literal value is less than 10kB, store it in the same method as long strings.
-(5) For those exceeds 10kB, store them in the \textit{BLOBValueManager} based on HBase.
+(5) For that exceeds 10kB, store them in the \textit{BLOBValueManager} based on HBase.
 The \textit{BLOBValueManager} organizes and manages BLOB in a BLOB-table, which has n columns.
 In a row of the BLOB-table, each column stores a BLOB literal value.
-The location of a BLOB could be calculated by its Id by the following formula, where |column| means the count of the columns in HBase:
+The location of a BLOB could be calculated by its Id by the following formula, where $|column|$ means the count of the columns in HBase:

 The \textit{BLOBValueManager} could quickly locate a BLOB by its id, as shown in Figure \ref{fig:storage}.
 Besides, the transmission of BLOB between \textit{BLOBValueManager} and Query Engine is streaming.